 The Big Boss of the universe in monotheistic religions.
-The Alpha And The Omega, the Big Cheese, the Big Guy in the Sky, the Almighty, the Creator, the Capital G, the Ceiling Cat, Old Beardy.
+The Alpha And The Omega, the Big Cheese, the Big Guy in the Sky, the Man Upstairs, the Almighty, the Creator, Capital G, Ceiling Cat, Old Beardy.

 If all of existence is one big story, He's THE Big Good, God of Good, and just generally good.

 Metaphysical human concept or not, He's got a pretty large chunk of humanity as believers and followers, thanks in part to best-selling books such as The Bible and The Qur'an, which feature God as a prevalent character, if not the main character.

 Using God as a character rather than simply referring to the Powers That Be or using terms without religious connotations is a dicey proposition, as it is just about the only thing you can do, other than a seriesfinaleClip Show, that is 100% guaranteed to alienate a chunk of the viewers.

 Shows in which God plays a major role tend not to last very long, regardless of their various good points.
 This is a major reason for Have You Seen My God? and Pieces of God.
 Since depicting God is attempting to portray an infinite divine being in human terms and ideas, this is problematic at best.
 Rather than giving God an explicitly defined human shape and face, most tend towards a human-like figure with an obscured face, one or two giant hands in the sky, or even nothing more than an ALL CAPS WORD BUBBLE.